SpotlightKid/jack-audio-tools/README.md

 ## Carla

-The scripts in the `jackaudiotools.carla` package
+The scripts in the `jackaudiotools.carla` package manipulate or query [Carla] project files.

 ### `carxp2lv2presets`